Open-Transactions/protocol-docs/content/doctypes/item.md

 </item>
 ```
 * `transactionStatement`
-    * client has to sign new `transactionStatement` when transaction nums
+    * client has to sign a new `transactionStatement` when transaction numbers
-      changed to update information on which nums has client responsibility.
+      are changed to update information on which transaction numbers are
+      owned by the client.
-      It could changed when client receive new nums from server or when some
+      This is also changed when a client receives new transaction numbers from
-      transaction is cleared.
+      server or when a transaction is cleared.
     * element `attachment` contains document [`nymData`](nymData.md) with
-      current list of nums.
+      the current list of transaction numbers.

 ### Cash Withdrawal and Deposit